getting-things-gnome/gtg/README.md

 #### Optional Dependencies

 * [setproctitle](https://pypi.org/project/setproctitle/)
-  (to set the process title when listing processes like `ps`)
+  (to set the process title when listing processes with `ps` et al.)

 ### Test dependencies

-To run the current testsuite, you need some additional packages (this list may be out of date):
+To run the current test suite, you need some additional packages (this list may be out of date):

 ```sh
 # On Fedora: